tendermint/tendermint/docs/spec/blockchain/state.md

 its hash.
 However, the types it contains are part of the specification, since their Merkle roots are included in blocks.

-For details on an implementation of `State` with persistence, see TODO
+Details on an implementation of `State` with persistence is forthcoming, see [this issue](https://github.com/tendermint/tendermint/issues/1152)

 ```go
 type State struct {